spiritedtechie/sensor-fun/sensor-devices/README.md

 SDA -> A4
 SCL -> A5
 ```
-You can add multiple I2C devices to same I2C bus provided they each use a different address (which they do in this project).
+You can add multiple I2C devices to same I2C bus provided they each use a different address (which they do in this project)

-3. Wire up Digital sensors:
+3) Wire up Digital sensors:
 ```
 DHT11 -> Genuino 101
 GND -> GND